Skip to primary navigation Skip to content Skip to footer

 Mix the flour, baker’s yeast, and salt with your hands in a bowl.

 Pour the olive oil and 1/4 of the water.
-Knead everything with your hands and go slowly pour the remaining water.
+Knead everything with your hands and slowly pour the remaining water.

 Cut the chorizo into slices and reserve.